Listen below or .

 This committee was created by identifying experts in the field that had published or that CURE was aware of.
 They had already identified some before we even kind of officially started the project.
 The expert steering committee was best represented by people from North America, but we did have some international representation on that committee.

-Then, when we went out to do the surveys through the Delphi process for the consensus, we then all nominated people and then voted to have international representation from all over the world.
+Then, when we went out to do the surveys through the for the consensus, we then all nominated people and then voted to have international representation from all over the world.
 And the other thing that was important was that we had representation by both patients and caregivers on both the steering committee and the expert panel, which helped us highlight what was important to the patient population.

 [00:06:25] Dr. Alina Ivaniuk: That's great that patients themselves also became a part of the project and it's important as well.
 You mentioned briefly the Delphi process.
 Could you please explain to our listeners what is that about and how did it apply to the development of these recommendations?